kronobit/Kronobit/README.md

 on twitter https://twitter.com/Kronobit1

 Kronobit owns its Governance token under the modality of Bep8 Mini token contained in the Binance Smart Chain.
 The supply is 1,000,000 (one million tokens) which are a support within the project, at the same time they are used as investment and capitalization tokens
+Also we have 145,000,000 BEP20 tokens to be listed soon